This post was most recently updated

 When I heard that Sunday Supper was doing this week’s theme of Red Carpet Party, I wanted to have fun with the post.
 So I put on my best Elizabeth Taylor.
 Truth be told I would have done a Marilyn Monroe and Audrey Hepburn, but this was a crazy week with work.

 Plus most the week I was in Pa with my parents because I am still doing that bi-state living for work.
-It is coming to end soon, Next week is the last week of it finally.
-So no, there wasn’t time to grown up and have a little fun like I wanted to for this post.
+It is coming to end soon.
+Next week is the last week of it finally.
+So no, there wasn’t time to gown up and have a little fun like I wanted to for this post.
 So, Elizabeth, is you have to settle for.

 Any star-studded event, there is always shrimp cocktail.
 Being a big seafood lover, I wanted to take shrimp cocktail to the next level.
 My thoughts in this Citrus Avocado Shrimp Cocktail is to make it something that a celebrity would love to at a gala event, like the Oscars.

 I had this citrus cold shrimp appetizer at a restaurant recently.
 That was the inspiration behind this Citrus Avocado Shrimp Cocktail.
-I wanted to do something other than a tomato based sauce.
-Well, avocado and shrimp go well together, that was when I started to play around and got this amazing little red carpet treat.
+I wanted to do something other than a tomato-based sauce.
+Well, avocado and shrimp go well together, that was when I started to play around and got this amazing little red carpet treatment.